intellivoid/Intellivoid-Python/README.md

 ```

-Further more examples can be found [here](examples) along with README files that explains
+More examples can be found [here](examples) along with README files that explains
-what the example does, how does it work and what it can be used for.
+what the example does, how it works and what it can be used for.

 ## Credits